kazimsayed954/kazimsayed954/README.md

 * Campus Ambassador at GeeksForGeeks
 * Campus Lead at Scaler Achiever Club
 * Fellow at IncubateIND
-* Mentor at PSoC'20 Programming Club, UIET
+* Mentor at PSoC'20 Programming Club, UIET-Panjab
 * Android Development Project Mentor @The Uplift Project

 **Languages and Tools:**